 To expand knowledge and understanding of architecture, design studios are accompanied by core classes that focus on specific and required knowledge and skills.
-Core classes range from architectural history and theory to building codes and practice management.
-In addition to core classes, electives are offered to explore a variety of contemporary issues and/or related topics and disciplines that include allied arts such as music, literature, theater, and performance.
+Core classes range from architectural history and theory to building construction technology and practice management.
+In addition to core classes, electives are offered to explore a variety of contemporary issues and interdisciplinary topics ranging from landscape architecture to performance.

 Curricular and co-curricular activities through community life offer an overall integrative approach to the student experience that ultimately informs design thinking through values of equity, community interaction, and environmental responsibility.
 Together, students better understand systemic challenges that inform design as a critical practice.